-- F) After file replacement, License Manager is started.
+F) After file replacement, License Manager is started.

 Register the required licenses (product license, option license).

-(The required licenses are the same as the one required when ExpressCluster X2.0 is newly installed.
+(The required licenses are the same as the one required when ExpressCluster X2.1 is newly installed.
 For further information on the licenses, see Chapter 4 "Registering the license")

 - G) Set Startup type of the following services to Automatic.

 - ExpressCluster

 - ExpressCluster Disk Agent

 - ExpressCluster Event

 - ExpressCluster Manager

 - ExpressCluster Old API Support

 - ExpressCluster Server

 - ExpressCluster Transaction

 - ExpressCluster Web Alert

-Because the ExpressCluster Alert service provided in the version X1.0 is provided in the general execution file format in the version X2.0, the ExpressCluster Alert service will no longer be included in the services by this upgrade.
+Because the ExpressCluster Alert service provided in the version X1.0 is provided in the general execution file format in the version X2.1, the ExpressCluster Alert service will no longer be included in the services by this upgrade.

-- H) Restart the system of all the servers constituting the cluster. - I) This completes the procedure for upgrading the ExpressCluster Server.
-Check that the servers are normally operating in the cluster by using WebManager
+- H) Restart the system of all the servers constituting the cluster. - This completes the procedure for upgrading the ExpressCluster Server.
+Check that Internal Version of each server is "10.10" by clpstat command or WebManager and the servers are operating normally as the cluster.